florise8/COMMERCIAL-DATA-RETRIVAL-PROJECT-USING-SQL/README.md

-three projects on SQL using the companies data retrieval for information
+Retrieving data from three different companies to process information using SQL Server.